 Cities and municipalites who preserve their beautiful old structures are commendable.
 Here, the Provincial Capitol building illuminates its surroundings.

-Locals of Lingayen, and the entire Pangasinan are proud to say that their former governor, now-Congressman Amado Espino, Jr. was the one who took great strides in beautifying the capitol building from the inside out.
+Locals of Lingayen, and the entire Pangasinan are proud to say that their leaders took great strides in beautifying the capitol building from the inside out.

 If possible, try to go up the rooftop of the Capitol to breathe in the fresh air around the building, although the view could be breathtaking.